 There are a few natural enemies to streaming media in real-time (aka WebRTC) and chief among them are jitter and latency.
 Before you panic, these nuisances are easily dealt with.

 So what is jitter, and what is latency?
 And for that matter, what is packet loss?
-The former terms often come as a packet deal (yes, we fully intended that pun).
+These terms often come as a packet deal (yes, we fully intended that pun).

-Whenever you’re streaming something in real-time, whether it’s your local game or, more to the point of this blog, a video call for work, you’ve probably noticed some hiccups in your feed.
+When you’re streaming something in real-time, whether it’s a broadcast of your local game or, more to the point of this blog, a video call for work, you may notice some hiccups in your feed.